ranranrunforit/Agents/README.md

 **[LangGraph Assistant_Agent](./langgraph_basic)**

-This repository build, configure, and deploy AI-powered personal/work assistants using the LangGraph framework.
+This repository build, configure, and deploy LLM-powered personal/work assistants using the LangGraph framework.
 The project is structured into modules that progressively build upon each other, and demonstrates the power of modular, configurable, and versioned agents for real-world task management scenarios.

 **Libraries:**
 - `LangGraph`: Define the structure of applications as stateful graphs with nodes and edges.